ant512/EarthShakerDS/README.txt

 The cursor in the top display can be controlled using the d-pad.
 Press A to place a block and B to erase a block.
 By default, the map of the current level is displayed in the bottom display.
-To change the block that is added to the level when A is pressed, tap the "Block" button in the bottom display with the stylus.
-This will bring up a list of all blocks in the game.
-Tap the desired block with the stylus and use the d-pad and A to position it in the level.
+Use the L and R buttons to change the block that is added to the level when A is pressed.
+The possible blocks are displayed at the bottom of the upper screen, and the current block is highlighted.

-The "Palette" button allows you to change the colour of the boulders, brick walls and soil in the current level.
+The "Palette" button allows you to change the colour of the boulders and doors and the type of soil and walls in the current level.

-Lastly, the "File" button provides a menu with the ability to load and save files (not implemented yet), erase the current menu, and exit the editor.
+Lastly, the "File" button provides a menu with the ability to load and save files (not implemented yet), erase the current level, and exit the editor.

 Requirements